xodio/xod/docs/guide/analog-sensor-node/README.md

 ![Single patch implementation](./step1.patch.png)

-Bind the `PORT` value of `analog-input` to the board pin number you’ve connected the sensor.
+Bind the `PORT` value of `analog-sensor` to the board pin number you’ve connected the sensor.
 Upload with debugger enabled, slowly move a book or sheet of paper ahead of the sensor and observe value change.
 Do measurements look realistic?
 Cool!
 We have a “body” for our new node.